 There are also exhibits the narrate how the Chinese community arrived in Johor Bahru.

 This 19th-century mosque is a sight to behold for any fan of religious architecture.
-In fact, the mosque can accommodate up to 2,000 worshipers at the same time.
+In fact, the mosque can accommodate up to 2,000 worshipers simultaneously.

-This structure follows the English Victorian style as there are four minarets on top of the mosque that is similar to conventional British clock towers.
+This structure follows the English Victorian style as there are four minarets on top of the mosque, similar to conventional British clock towers.

-The mosque’s interior design is covered with white marble along with Moorish motifs.
+The mosque’s interior design is covered with white marble and Moorish motifs.